syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/how-to-customize-the-appearance-of-empty-view-using-empty-view-template-in-.net-maui-listview).

-## Choose an EmptyView at runtime
+## Change an EmptyView at runtime

-The `SfListView` allows you to change `EmptyView` at run time.
-Views can be defined as ContentView objects in ResourceDictionary.
+The `EmptyView` can be change to specific view at run time and views that can be defined as ContentView objects in ResourceDictionary.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}